 The terms "culture" and "society" obviously go hand in hand, but their precise meanings differ.
 Culture is a shared way of life or social heritage; society refers to people who interact in a defined territory and share a culture.
 Neither society nor culture could exist without the other.

-Culture shapes not only what we do but also what we think and how we feel-elements of what we commonly but wrongly describe as "human nature."
+Culture shapes not only what we do but also what we think and how we feel-elements of what we commonly, but wrongly, describe as "human nature."
 The warlike Yanomamö of the Brazilian rain forest think aggression is natural, but halfway around the world, the Semai of Malaysia live quite peacefully.
-The cultures of the United States and Japan both stress achievement and hard work, but members of our society value individualism more than the Japanese, who value collective harmony.
+The cultures of the United States and Japan both stress achievement and hard work, but members of our society small aluminum motorboat chugged steadily along the muddy Orinoco River, deep within South America's vast tropical rain forest.
+The anthropologist Napoleon Chagnon was nearing the end of a three-day journey to the home territory of the Yanomamö, one of the most technologically simple societies on Earth.